When Can Babies Eat Cheerios, Puffs, & Other Foods Safely - Answered! - Your Kid's Table

 Parents are often wondering, “When can babies eat cheerios?”
 Or, puffs, toast, cheese, watermelon, and banana.
 Learn when so you can feed your baby safely!

 Even though my son was gobbling down smooth baby food, I wasn’t quite sure what he’d do the first time he had food that he actually had to chew before swallowing.
-He could gag (which isn’t as bad as it sounds, but terrifies us as parents.
-See baby gagging for more info)!
-Or worse, start to choke on it.
-Would I remember how to do the CPR training that I’d been certified to do correctly?
+He could gag, which is common.
+See our guide to baby gagging for more info on how to handle gagging.

-Fortunately, while my mommy brain was in overdrive, my occupational therapist brain knew that it would likely only have a negative effect on my son’s future eating if I just waited until I felt 100% comfortable to start giving him puffs, cheerios, or other foods that we tend to wonder if our babies can handle safely.
-Of course, that doesn’t mean that there isn’t an ideal time to feed your baby cheerios or puffs.
+Fortunately, while my mommy brain was in overdrive, my occupational therapist brain knew that it wouldn’t help him learn to eat if I just waited until I felt 100% comfortable to start giving him puffs, cheerios, or other new foods that we tend to wonder if our babies can handle safely.

 The key is knowing when so that you can confidently give your baby the foods you’re so excited (and nervous) to start feeding them.
 Let’s dive into the foods that you’re wondering about the most…